How to Quickly Cure a Sty With These Home Remedies

 Treatment # 8: Tomato

-This remedy is especially great at alleviating pain.
+This remedy is especially great for alleviating pain.
 Cut fresh tomato slices and place them over the affected area for 5 minutes, three times a day.
 Not only does it reduce inflammation, but you will also have firm and beautiful skin.

 Treatment # 9: Aloe vera